Open 6 days a week - from 10am until 5pm Early closing Sunday at 4.00 pm - Closed Wednesdays

 The best Apple Cider Vinegar to use is the 'live' one sold by horse feed suppliers rather than the sort you buy from the supermarket, which has been pasteurised.

 A 3 year old hen is doing very well and I hope that she enjoys a long and happy retirement with you.
-Once she is feeling better, may I suggest a high protein diet with lots of live meal worms, she will also benefit tremendously from using Life-Guard tonic in her water every day.
+Once she is feeling better, may I suggest a high protein diet with some Mineral Boost Powder mixed with the pellets, she will also benefit tremendously from using Vit Boost tonic in her water every day.

 You are doing all the right things, but I wonder whether you are repeating any treatment a week later so as to break the mite lifecycle:

-The mites will make your birds anaemic, will slow down their egg production and can even kill them so make sure that they get plenty of protein (meal worms are good for this) and add some sort of tonic to their water.
+The mites will make your birds anaemic, will slow down their egg production and can even kill them so make sure that they get plenty of protein and add a good poultry tonic like Vit Boost to their water.

 Mite infestations can leave your bird anaemic, so I'd recommend adding some sort of tonic to their water.